Learn the definitions of common terms used in CupixWorks software and support articles.

 A camera that has a field of view covering approximately an entire 360° sphere.
 All cameras supported by CupixWorks have at least two lenses in order to create a 360° (equirectangular) photo.

 A single equirectangular image in a 3D digital twin.
-It is also known as a “pano”, which is short for panoramic image.
+It is also known as a “pano”, which is short for a panoramic image.
 When we refer to a 360° photo, it applies to both photo and video files.
 Why?
 Because video files are processed as a single 360° photo every 2 frames per second within the CupixWorks web platform.

 3D Digital Twin